Ahmedwaleed22/pharmago-supplier-frontend/docs/implementation-complete.md

-# ✅ Pharmacy Profile Management System - Implementation Complete
+# ✅ Supplier Profile Management System - Implementation Complete

 ## 🎉 Successfully Implemented

-The comprehensive pharmacy profile management system has been successfully implemented based on the specifications in `docs/pharmacy-updates.md`.
+The comprehensive supplier profile management system has been successfully implemented based on the specifications in `docs/supplier-updates.md`.
 Here's what was delivered:

 ## 📋 Implementation Summary